storj/awesome-storj/README.md

 - [Storj Python Library](https://github.com/storj/storj-python-sdk) - Python library for interacting with Storj (work-in-progress)

 # Farming

+Farmers store data on the Storj network in exchange for STORJ tokens based on contracts with any Storj Bridge.

 - [Storj Share GUI](https://storj.io/share.html) - Earn money by sharing your extra hard drive space on the Storj network.
 - [Storj Share Daemon](https://github.com/storj/storjshare-daemon) - :imp: Daemon + CLI for farming data on the storj network.
 - [Payout Formula](https://gist.github.com/super3/a36a3d4967951ec678200f499364b81a) - Transparent formula that is used to calculate farmer payments.